The constant coefficient in precise Laplace asymptotics for gPAM: Improved regularity of the minimiser

 \section{Improved regularity of the minimiser}

 We start by analysing the regularity of the minimiser~$\sh$ from~\ref{ass:h2} via pure PDE arguments.
-In the end of this section, we give a proof of~\thref{thm:reg_minimiser}.
-This result only enters the proof of~\thref{thm:main_result} in the form of~\thref{lemma:Nzero} via~\thref{prop:q_trace_class}.
-Thus, readers only interested in the representation formula for~$a_0$ can directly continue with section~\ref{sec:wic_decomp_hessian}.
+At the end of this section, we give a proof of Theorem~\ref{thm:reg_minimiser}, see p.~\pageref{pf:reg_min} below.
+This result only enters the proof of Theorem~\ref{thm:main_result} in the form of Corollary~\ref{lemma:Nzero} via Proposition~\ref{prop:q_trace_class}.
+Thus, readers only interested in the representation formula for~$a_0$ can directly continue with Section~\ref{sec:wic_decomp_hessian}.

-The following subsections develop the necessary arguments for proving~\thref{thm:reg_minimiser}.
+The following subsections develop the arguments we need in order to prove Theorem~\ref{thm:reg_minimiser}.